Published Jul 13, 2021

 Mood Swings:

-Many people living with memory loss experience mood swings or personality changes, becoming more confused, suspicious, depressed, fearful, or anxious.
+Many people living with memory loss experience mood swings or personality changes, becoming more confused, concerned, suspicious, depressed, fearful, or anxious.

 Note: To learn more about being a caregiver or providing care for an adult with Alzheimer’s disease or dementia, visit this source.